ShadowedGold/hex-map/README.md

 A hex map experiment

 ### To do list:
-- Minimizable top menu that has controls like global fog of war, edit mode toggle
 - Import and export a json:
   - with the hex data
   - add ui to the top menu